WGribaa/Winning-DeepFake-Review/README.md

 <p><img src="images/dropout.png"/></p>

 Usually, dropout is turned on (to turn off neurons, please remain with me) during backpropagation then turned off during the forward and prediction phases.
+In pytorch, the turning on is made by the call to train(), and eval() turns it off.
+Basically, we turn Dropout off because we want the full potential of our model during predictions.

 This technique will be applied to the EfficientNet in this case study.